pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_scrollable_text`

-This example code demonstrates how to create a user interface (UI) using the Arcade library in Python.
-It shows how to use the UIManager class along with UIInputText and UITextArea elements to create interactive elements like text input boxes and scrollable text areas.
-The code also showcases features such as customizing the appearance of UI elements with textures and padding, as well as enabling and disabling the UIManager to handle window events when the view is shown or hidden.
+This Python code using the Arcade library demonstrates the creation and usage of a graphical user interface (GUI) using UIManager, UIInputText, and UITextArea, along with nine-patch textures.
+It creates a resizable application window and adds various UI elements to it, including two editable text input fields and a non-editable multi-line text field displaying lorem ipsum content.
+The UI elements feature a background texture with a nine-patch texture to handle resizing correctly.
+This code also shows the lifecycle methods of an arcade view (on_show and on_hide_view) being used to enable and disable the UIManager, resulting in catching window events only when the UI is active.
+This demonstration showcases advanced concepts of using the Arcade library to create an interactive user interface in a Python application.

 gui_slider.py
 -------------